Cal Raleigh Preview, Player Props: Mariners vs. Royals

-On Saturday, Cal Raleigh (batting .297 in his past 10 games) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
-First pitch is at 4:10 PM ET.
+Cal Raleigh and his .410 on-base percentage over his past 10 games (100 points higher than his season-long percentage), will be in action for the Seattle Mariners versus the Kansas City Royals and Alec Marsh on August 27 at 4:10 PM ET.

-In his last appearance, he strung together three hits (going 3-for-5 with a double and an RBI) against the Royals.
+In his most recent game, he had two hits (going 2-for-3 with a home run and an RBI) against the Royals.

 Cal Raleigh Game Info & Props vs. the Royals